 Scatter on a few herbs to serve if you like and dig in!

 Absolutely.
-You could make this the day before and leave it in the fridge.
-Bring to room temperature before cooking and add a few extra minutes to the cooking time.
+You could prepare the ingredients the day before and leave it in the fridge.
+Bring to room temperature before cooking and add a few extra minutes to the cooking time, as the stock won't be hot.

 French potato dishes to try